 Read some highlights of the episode below.

-Enriching Students: This unusual approach mean a shift in mindset.
+Enriching Students: This unusual approach meant a shift in mindset.
 How did this time period fit in to the project-based learning environment?

 Enriching Students: Besides just giving students this time to work, they also gave students the opportunity to make decisions about, and actually schedule where they wanted to go during these flex days.
 To some schools, that might seem like it’s giving students a little too much trust, but in reality it actually helps them build important skills like time management.